-Since it was adopted in November 2008, Bellingham's Multimodal Transportation Concurrency Program has been featured in the following publications:
+Since it was adopted in November 2008, Public Works has received inquiries from planners all over North America who are interested in adopting similar performance measures.
+Bellingham is honored to be recognized as a leader in transportation planning.
+Bellingham's Multimodal Transportation Concurrency Program has been featured in the following national and State publications and presentations: